 We work directly with farmers to conserve farmland and prevent development and subdivision, making sure that the land will always be available for farming.
 This year, we conserved small organic farms, orchards, and dairies, on our way to reaching a milestone 1,000th farm parcel!
 But even with this success, we’ve protected only 20% of Vermont’s best farm soil.
 There’s so much more to do.Save Vermont's farmland

 Helping new farmers buy their first farm

 Vermont is a leader in local food thanks to the hard work and entrepreneurial spirit of its farmers.
 Yet, new farmers trying to build a business are usually priced out of the market.
 Affordable farmland can help Vermont farms grow.

 What we do

 We’ve helped over 100 farmers buy their first farm.
-One of our earliest success stories was working with Bill Suhr (pictured far right), who was just 27 at the time, buy an orchard in Shoreham, now known as Champlain Orchards.
+One of our earliest success stories was working with Bill Suhr (pictured far right), who was just 27 at the time, to buy an orchard in Shoreham, now known as Champlain Orchards.
 Twenty-five years later, Bill employs over 30 people full-time and ships products far and wide.
-More recent successes with affordable farmland are Old Road Farm and Old Soul Farm.
+More recent successes with affordable farmland are Old Road Farm and Wild Earth Farm.
 There are so many farmers who’ve contacted us looking for help.
 Let’s lend them a hand.Help new farmers get a start

 Building healthier soils